asmuth/clip/README.md

 [![Build Status](https://travis-ci.org/paulasmuth/fnordmetric.png?branch=unstable)](http://travis-ci.org/paulasmuth/fnordmetric)

 A collection of lightweight tools for real-time metrics collection and visualization.
-The tools allow you to record measurements and build beautiful eal-time dashboards within minutes.
+The tools allow you to record measurements and build
+real-time dashboards within minutes.
 All using your favorite backend database (currently supported are SQLite, MySQL, Postgres and EventQL).

 More Information: